elghouch/my1pkg/README.md

 # my1pkg

-My first R package
+My first R package.

-This is my personal package.
 It contains only two functions.
-The aim of this toy package is to show how to build an R package.
+The purpose of this toy package is to test the construction and sharing of an R package!
+Note that this package also contains a Shiny app.

 ## Installation